OfekCo3/chrome-extension-virtual-pet/README.md

 ### Features 🌟
 - **Multiple Pets**: Choose from five different pets to care for.
 - **Interactive**: Pet and feed your virtual pet for a delightful experience.
+- **Happiness Bar**: Your pet's happiness level is displayed as a bar, which increases when you feed it and decreases if it's not fed for a day.
 - **User-Saved Preferences**: The selected pet and preferences are stored, so that the next time you open the extension, it remembers your favorite pet choice.

 ### Installation 🚀